-- Although cloud is virtual, it still needs hardware in order to operate.
+- Although the cloud is virtual, it still needs hardware to operate.
 The market on distributed virtual hardware is forecast to hit $79.1 billion in 2018.

 - American businesses will pay out over $13 billion for cloud environments and management packages during 2014 (CIOZone).

 - Everyone knows that the cloud is replacing legacy systems.
 Between 2014 and 2019, the workload performed by cloud providers will grow 44% per year (compounded), versus only a 9% rise for in-house server workloads (Barron’s).